deeplearning4j/deeplearning4j/eigenvector.md

 *Av = b*

-It [maps](https://en.wikipedia.org/wiki/Linear_map) one set of numbers *v* to another, *b*.
+It [maps](https://en.wikipedia.org/wiki/Linear_map) one vector *v* to another, *b*.

 We’ll illustrate with a concrete example.
+(You can see how this type of matrix multiply, called a dot product, is performed [here](http://math.stackexchange.com/a/24469).)

 ![Alt text](../img/eigen_matrix.png)

 So *A* turned *v* into *b*.
-In a two-dimensional plane, the coordinates of the vector changed.
-In the graph below, the short, low line is *v*, and the long, high one is *b*.
+In the graph below, we see how the matrix mapped the short, low line *v*, to the long, high one, *b*.

 ![Alt text](../img/two_vectors.png)

-You could feed one vector after another into matrix A, and each would be projected onto a new space that stretches higher and farther to the right.
+You could feed one positive vector after another into matrix A, and each would be projected onto a new space that stretches higher and farther to the right.

 Imagine that all the input vectors *v* live in a normal grid, like this: